 Vaccination and Mask Policy for Broadway Shows in NYC

 The owners and operators of all 41 Broadway theatres in New York City will require vaccinations for audience members as well as performers, backstage crew, and theatre staff, for all performances through April 30, 2022.
 Masks will also be required for audiences inside the theatre, except while eating or drinking in designated locations.

 Under the policy, guests—age 12 and older—will need to be fully vaccinated with an FDA or WHO authorized vaccine AND present a government-issued photo ID such as a driver’s license or passport.
 (Guests 12-18 may use a government-issued ID or school ID, no photo required.)
 “Fully vaccinated” means on the date of the performance a guest is at least 14 days after their second dose of a two dose COVID-19 vaccine OR at least 14 days after their single dose of an approved single dose COVID-19 vaccine.

-Beginning January 29th, 2022: the theatres will also require full vaccinations for children ages 5 -11 years old for all performances in accordance with New York City’s Key to NYC Guidelines.
-Under the policy, guests age 5 and older will need to be Vaccinated with an FDA or WHO authorized vaccine.
+Theatres also require full vaccinations for children ages 5 -11 years old for all performances in accordance with New York City’s Key to NYC Guidelines.
+Under the policy, guests age 5 and older need to be vaccinated with an FDA or WHO authorized vaccine.
 Proof needs to be shown as follows: guests 12-17 may use a government-issued ID or school ID—no photo required; guests ages 5–11 may enter the theatre only when (1) accompanied by an adult who complies with the theatre’s vaccination entry requirements, and (2) has proof of at least one dose of an FDA or WHO approved vaccine.